Customer and Product Data Act 2025

 You could also call this:

-“You can't make deals to ignore the rules in this law”
+“You can't make deals to avoid following this law”

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.